sunilchaudhary3112/LibrarySystem/README.md

 To set up the project

 1. Download or clone the project
-2. Go the directory where the project is dowmloaded
+2. Go the directory where the project is downloaded

 3. Run npm install --save